-2) Population ageing: In all countries surveyed, the percentage share of the population aged over 65 years has increased.
-For example, in Switzerland it rose from 14.7% to 18.1% and in the EU from 14.7% to 19.5%.
+2) Population ageing: In all countries surveyed, the percentage share of the population aged over 65 years has increased between 2000 and 2018.
+For example, in Switzerland it rose from 15.3% to 18.3% and in the EU from 15.6% to 19.7%.
 That said, the relationship between population ageing and increased expenditure is not clear when only these two variables are considered.

 Economic developments and social expenditure

-In the European countries surveyed, social expenditure grew faster than economic activity (GDP) between 1995 and 2017.
-Sweden and Ireland are exceptions: here, social expenditure as a percentage of the GDP fell by 3.5 and 3.1 percentage points respectively.
-In Switzerland, social benefits as a percentage of the GDP increased by 5.7 points (from 20.4% to 26.1%).
-Only Greece and Italy saw a faster increase in social expenditure (6.4 and 5.7 percentage points of GDP).
+Of the 23 countries with complete time series, 16 saw their social expenditure increase faster than their economic activity (GDP) between 1995 and 2018.
+For example, in Switzerland, social benefits as a percentage of the GDP increased by 4.8 points.
+Greece and Iceland among others saw a faster increase in social expenditure (6.5 and 5.6 percentage points of the GDP).

 Benefits paid mainly for old age and sickness

 The many social benefits provided in Switzerland and other European countries can be classified by the type of risk or need that they cover (social security by function).

 In financial terms, old age represents the first area of intervention of the social security system.
 This is true in Switzerland (10.6% of the GDP) as in most other European countries (EU-28 average, 10.8% of the GDP).
 In general, the higher the share of the older population, the higher this expenditure.